 Many organizations and farmers are realizing that diversity is not just good for human health, but also for the health of the planet.
-According to Slow Food Foundation for Biodiversity, “a system that is biologically varied is endowed with the antibodies to counter dangerous organisms and restore its own equilibrium.
+According to Slow Food, “a system that is biologically varied is endowed with the antibodies to counter dangerous organisms and restore its own equilibrium.
 A system based on a limited number of varieties, on the other hand, is very fragile.”

 In Tucson, Arizona, for example, the nonprofit Native Seeds/SEARCH, co-founded by Gary Paul Nabhan and Mahina Drees, conserves ancient seeds of the southwestern United States and northern Mexico.
 Their seed bank currently has around 2,000 varieties, many of which are rare or endangered.
 Nabhan, a renowned agrarian activist and ethnobiologist, is also the founder of Renewing America’s Food Traditions (RAFT) Alliance, which brings together various food advocates to identify, restore, and celebrate North America’s biologically and culturally diverse food traditions.
 RAFT is also working on creating a comprehensive list of food species grown by the many indigenous and immigrant communities of the continent.